nutm3/ctf-writeups/Hackfest0x06 quals 2023/StegCap/README.md

 #Hackfest0x06 quals 2023
 > My brother told me that he accidentally broke my favorite stuff, he didnt even know how it come.. can u help me to fix it please? :(
+`chall.pcap`

 ## About the Challenge
 Based on the challenge description, there is a broken stuff.
-And there is a file attached `chall.pcap`

 ## How to solve?
 We try to analyze it with Wireshark, we can immediately check the IP traffic section, but it will definitely take a long time...